He is Risen!

 Use Text Giving

 Text giving is a service that allows users to give directly from their cell phones.
-As the name suggests, text to give requires only a few simple steps and text messages to allow each user to donate.
+As the name suggests, text-to-give requires only a few simple steps and allows your members to easily donate from their phones.

-A donor simply has to text the church’s dedicated text giving number with the amount they desire to give.
+A donor simply has to text the church’s dedicated text givingnumber with the amount they desire to give.
 This donation can be either a recurring or one-time donation.
-The process is quick and simple, with donors receiving a receipt of their giving and incurring no charges to themselves.
+The process is quick and simple, with donors receiving a receipt of their giving, incurring no additional charges.

 Sell Easter Candy or Chocolate

-Easter is a great time of the year to sell chocolates or candy, with profits going towards your cause.
+Easter… the kids think of Easter baskets with lots of candy.
+So, it’s a great time of the year to sell chocolates or other candy, with profits going towards your cause.

-You don’t have to make your own though.
-Plenty of companies offer various spring and Easter-themed chocolate and candy for sale.
-See’s Candies and Sarris Candies are two examples of such companies.
+You don’t have to make your own, though.
+Plenty of companies offer various spring and Easter-themed chocolate and candy for your church to sale.
+See’s Candies and Sarris Candies are two great examples.

-These Easter candies come in a wide selection, from chocolate rabbits to peanut butter eggs and brittle to meltaway eggs and chocolate covered pretzels.
+These Easter candies come in a wide selection, from chocolate rabbits to peanut butter eggs, brittle and chocolate covered pretzels.

 Hold an Easter Bake Sale

 Bake sales are one of the most popular types of fundraisers out there.
-After all, who doesn’t want to enjoy some delicious sweets?
+After all, who doesn’t enjoy delicious sweets?